 Are you eligible for up to £2,000 of free legal advice on Brexit matters?March 29, 2018

-Today marks one year until Brexit day scheduled to take place at 11pm on Friday 29th March 2019.
+Brexit is scheduled to take place at 11pm on Friday 29th March 2019.
 This is the date that the UK with exit the EU.

 Whilst it is clear that despite all the political discussions surrounding the potential landscape of a post-EU UK, there is considerable uncertainty as to what the future holds and the impact on businesses in Northern Ireland.

 Cleaver Fulton Rankin was appointed as a service provider on the Brexit Advisory Service Provider Panel by Intertrade Ireland.
 Eligible businesses can receive a voucher towards Brexit advice on matters relating to the impacts of Brexit on cross border trade, procurement and business.
 The scheme provides up to £2,000 towards the cost of the advice.

 Hilary Giffith, Head of the Corporate Team in Cleaver Fulton Rankin, comments:

 “We are delighted to have been appointed as Brexit Service Provider.
 Whilst there is still great uncertainty as to what post-Brexit UK will look like and whether its impact will be positive or negative, Cleaver Fulton Rankin has a dedicated Brexit Team which includes experienced individuals from a range of practice areas who can provide invaluable legal support as businesses adapt to change, consider their existing arrangements and try to build a robust strategy during a period of uncertainty.”

 One of these individuals is Michael Black who is Head of the Employment and Immigration Team at Cleaver Fulton Rankin.
 Michael recognises that many employers are concerned about the potential impact of Brexit particularly those employers in cross-border areas: